 But more programs and fundraising stretched the IPEF’s all-volunteer resources.
 To manage all of the activity, Susan Rasmus, a district parent and former Board of Education member, was hired as IPEF’s first full-time Executive Director.
 Her accomplishments were many, but chief was TEAM IPEF – the charity running squad that has turned the annual Naperville Half-Marathon into IPEF’s largest funding campaign.
 Susan was succeeded by Elisha Johnson in 2018, followed by our current Executive Director, Dr. Trudie Ranson, who was hired in 2022.

 A STEM initiative, competitive robotics teams (left), are in nearly every IPSD204 school.
 TEAM IPEF members – parents, teachers, staff – donate sponsor funds from the Naperville Half Marathon.

 After 20 years on the IPEF Board, the last five as Chairman, Kent Duncan retired in 2017 and was named Chairman Emeritus.
-He was succeeded by Rana Khan, who has led IPEF in sustaining the foundational programs developed over the prior 30 years, plus a new category of programs.
+Our current Chairman is Chad Stevens, who continues to lead IPEF in sustaining the foundational programs developed over the prior 30 years, plus a new category of programs.
 This new category of programs that IPSD204 leaders developed addresses the needs of at-risk students facing economic, cultural or social/emotional barriers to their academic success.

 While proud of its history, the IPEF understands that it must continually evolve, as today’s educational landscape changes more rapidly in five years than it used to in 25 years.
 But the important element of IPEF that will not change is its guiding principle: “It’s All About The Kids.”